rexresearch

 consensus on whether such notions are correct.
 Persinger is

-certainly out on a frontier where theory meets the boldest sort of
+certainly out on a frontier where theory meets the boldest sort

-speculation, but there's nothing inherently bizarre about his
+of speculation, but there's nothing inherently bizarre about his

 methods or the questions he's asking.
-William Calvin, a professor
+William Calvin, a

-another pursuit that intrigues neuroscientists: trying to
+mysterious than another pursuit that intrigues neuroscientists:

-fritzing in the electricity arcing about our brains.
+just more fritzing in the electricity arcing about our brains.

 Persinger arrives soon after St-Pierre has judged me sane enough